Skip to content

 @sightmap/mcp

 @sightmap/mcp is an MCP server that wraps @playwright/mcp and adds sightmap-aware tools for browser-driving agents.
-It is the recommended way to let a host agent (Claude Code, Cursor, Subtext) curate a .sightmap/ directory: the agent gets a typed tool surface for both browser introspection and YAML mutation, with type safety and cascade tracking the bare filesystem can’t provide.
+It is the recommended way to let a host agent (Claude Code, Cursor, Subtext) curate a .sightmap/ directory: the agent gets a typed tool surface for browser introspection, runtime discovery, and YAML mutation — including the proposal workflow that drives bootstrap.

 Terminal window